Masorubka1/iscsi-client-rs/README.md

 A pure-Rust iSCSI initiator library and CLI for interacting with iSCSI targets.
 It lets you build and send iSCSI PDUs, perform login (including CHAP), and exchange SCSI commands over TCP.

-## WARNING ALL CODE TESTED ONLY WITH `targetcli`.
+## WARNING ALL CODE TESTED ONLY WITH `tgt`.
 ON OTHER TARGETS BEHAVIOUR UNEXPECTED

 ⸻

 ## Features

 - Build and parse iSCSI Login PDUs across all phases (Security, Operational, Full-Feature)
 - Support for CHAP authentication (MD5 and HMAC-MD5)
 - High-level, pure-Rust API for login and SCSI command exchange
 - Async I/O powered by Tokio
 - Zero external C dependencies